xxyleea/CodeQuestHK-2026-Website/README.md

-  # CodeQuestHK 2026 Website
+  # TyphoonHacks 2026 Website

-  This is a code bundle for CodeQuestHK 2026 Website.
+  This is a code bundle for TyphoonHacks 2026 Website.
 The original project is available at https://www.figma.com/design/b0JEYNrcZgIuMIyrwuA0CB/CodeQuestHK-2026-Website.

   ## Running the code